What does vitamin B12 do for you?

-Hydroxocobalamin is the preferred form of B12 for therapeutic results + we are all about results!
-Our single B12 shots—JUST (B)™—are just hydroxocobalamin.
+We utilize methylcobalamin + hydroxocobalamin—the preferred form of B12 for therapeutic results + we are all about results!

-Since an estimated 60% of the population has a MTHFR deficiency (SNP), we use hydroxocobalamin, the stable form of vitamin B12 that can easily be converted to the active coenzyme forms.
-It does not contain a cyanide molecule like cyanocobalamin (the widely used, low cost form of B12) + produces higher, more sustained serum vitamin B12 levels, offering longer lasting results.
+These forms of B12 do not contain a cyanide molecule like cyanocobalamin (the widely used, low cost form of B12) + produce higher, more sustained serum vitamin B12 levels, offering longer lasting results.

 Who can benefit from getting a B12 shot?

 Everyone can certainly benefit from receiving a B12 shot.
-People who are most at risk of being B12 insufficient or deficient are vegans + vegetarians or those who do not eat any or much red meat, older adults, individuals with atrophic gastritis, pernicious anemia, gastrointestinal disorders, those who have had gastrointestinal surgery + people who take certain medications including, but not limited to, birth control pills, H2 receptor antagonists (such as Tagamet®, Pepcid® + Zantac®), PPIs (Proton Pump Inhibitors such as Prilosec® or Prevacid®), Chloramphenicol (Chloromycetin®) + Metformin.
+People who are most at risk of being B12 insufficient or deficient are vegans + vegetarians, older adults, individuals with atrophic gastritis, pernicious anemia, gastrointestinal disorders, those who have had gastrointestinal surgery + people who take certain medications including, but not limited to, birth control pills, H2 receptor antagonists (such as Tagamet®, Pepcid® + Zantac®), PPIs (Proton Pump Inhibitors such as Prilosec® or Prevacid®), Chloramphenicol (Chloromycetin®) + Metformin.

 What is your affiliation with Pharmaca?

 We are partners in health + community offering you the very best in natural health solutions, but we are completely separate businesses.
 It's similar to having a Starbucks inside a Target store.
 Your purchases are independent of one another, but the location offers a wonderful service + convenience for a like-minded clientele.